All four districts to operate solar power plants within 5 years - The Scoop

 YB Dato Dr Hj Mat Suny said his ministry will also build a new electric power transmission line, linking Brunei-Muara and Temburong to ensure quality electricity services in all districts.

-It also plans to take advantage of digital technologies that will enable the ministry to respond more quickly and efficiently, and improve its services.
+It also plans to take advantage of digital technologies that will enable the ministry to provide more efficient services.